Genji Pie: Popular Pastries, like French Palmier Cookies

-In addition to Unagi Pie, the Japanese pie pastry I introduced the other day, the city in Shizuoka Prefecture, Hamamatsu has one more pastry snack that it can pride itself on.
+In addition to the Unagi Pie I introduced the other day, the city in Shizuoka Prefecture, Hamamatsu (浜松), has one more pastry cookie that it can pride itself on.

 Sanritsu Genji Pie

-As with Shunkado’s Unagi Pie, it was created, emulating French Palmier cookies, and was introduced in 1965.
+As with the Unagi Pie by Shunkado, it was created, emulating French Palmier Cookies, introduced in 1965.

-While the Shunkado’s pie pastry, Unagi Pie is more of a souvenir or gift, Sanritsu Genji Pie is a much more casual, everyday snack that is available in many supermarkets around the country.
+While the former pastry is more of a souvenir or gift, the latter Sanritsu Genji Pie is a much more casual, everyday sweet found in many supermarkets around the country.

-These Sanritsu’s pastries have heart shapes very close to traditional French Palmier cookies.
-The surface is glazed with sugar syrup, which is why the Japanese treat has a shine.
+Sanritsu Genji Pie has heart shapes very close to traditional French Palmier Cookies.
+The surface is glazed with sugar syrup, which is why the snack has a shine.

 These treats feature a pleasant crunchiness and deliver a deliciously sweet taste satisfying you.